Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/08/what-is-the-difference-between-symbol-branch-and-method-code-coverage.md

     - Programming
 ---

-If you are using a code coverage tool, you will be familiar with the terms “Symbol Coverage”, “Branch Coverage” and “Method Coverage”.
+If you are using a code coverage tool, you will be familiar with the terms "Symbol Coverage", "Branch Coverage" and "Method Coverage".
 Each of these usually has its own statistic to demonstrate how much coverage you have, for example these coverage results from an application I am currently writing.

 - Symbol Coverage: 99.12% (112 of 113)
 - Branch Coverage: 78.95% (45 of 57)